The Best Restaurants In The Central District

 If you walked into Wood Shop, polished off an order of jalapeño mac and cheese balls, and walked out, it would be a wholesome night in our book.
 But you should extend your stay for the smoked ribs, kale caesar, and pulled pork, too.
 This is one of our favorite places to hang out in the CD, and you should make it “your place” immediately—especially because they have live music and lawn games on summer Fridays.

-Ba Bar is one of our favorite spots in the city because they have excellent Vietnamese food in a dark space that’s always a party waiting to happen.
+Ba Bar has excellent Vietnamese food in a dark space that’s always a party waiting to happen.
 We’d be happy with just a pile of the caramel fish sauce wings, but we suggest the noodle soups and pastries, too.

 You can easily spend an entire afternoon at East African Imports perusing their spices, groceries, homewares, and other goods imported directly from Ethiopia.
 But you should stay for lunch, because there’s a restaurant hidden in the back past the store aisles.
 It’s one of the few Ethiopian spots where you can get incredible dipping sauces like awaze, a spicy berbere paste thinned out with areke liquor, and senafitch which is a mustard sort of similar to horseradish.
 These dips are traditionally served with tre siga, a.k.a. tender cuts of raw beef, but you can (and should) ask for them on the side of any dish.
 Dunk some tibs in the senafitch and wrap them in injera for a tangy, acidic bite.